tophefo/IpCamera/README.md

 end
 ```

-Note that this approach implies that you follow a specific namig convention for your items:
+NOTE: This approach implies that you follow a specific naming convention for your items:
 `[Room]_Camera_[Action]` where `Action` is either `MotionAlarm`, `UpdateGif` or `LastMotion`

 ### Auto renaming archived GIF files